jithin8mathew/Tello_object_detection_demo_application/README.md

 - Perform near real-time object detection from Tello video frame

 ### Things to fix:
+- 0. Video feed keeps getting stuck during flight (Temporary fix: turn the video switch at the top left of the screen on and off again).
+A permanent fix is needed.
 - 1. I could not figure out a way to toggle between and SurfaceView and BitMap displaying for simply viewing video frames vs performing object detection
 - 2. Some of the calculations like drone acceleration etc. needs more attention and correction.
 - 3. Improve the efficiency of the code and simplify it.